Porch vs. Veranda

 Finally, a deck or patio can surround a swimming pool.
 It’s a deck if built of wood or composite decking and sits slightly elevated on some form of foundation.
 A patio if built of other materials flush to the ground.

 A balcony is an elevated platform on the outside of a structure.
 It’s elevated and extends off the side of a wall.
-Balconies are common with condos, apartments and off master bedrooms.
+Balconies are common with condos, apartments and off primary bedrooms.

 A picture says it all